-Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Direct income capitalisation method : The method capitalises an income Capitalisation rate: 6% (2019: 6%) The estimated fair value would increase/(decrease) if the capitalisation rates are stream into a present value using revenue multipliers or single-year capitalisation rates.
-Rental rates: \$1.90 per square feet (2019: \$1.80 to \$2.20 per square feet) lower/(higher) the rental rate was higher/(lower).
-Market comparison method: The method involves the analysis of comparable sales of similar properties and adjusting the sale prices to that reflective of the investment properties. \$1,677 per square feet (2019: \$1,677 per square feet) The estimated fair value would increase/(decrease) if the adjustments and comparable prices were higher/(lower).
+Valuation technique Direct income capitalisation method: The method capitalises an income stream into a present value using revenue multipliers or single-year capitalisation rates.
+Significant unobservable inputs Capitalisation rate: 6% (2020: 6%) Rental rates: \$1.84 per square feet (2020: \$1.90 per square feet) Inter-relationship between significant unobservable inputs and fair value measurement The estimated fair value would increase/(decrease) if the capitalisation rates are lower/(higher) the rental rate was higher/(lower).
+Market comparison method: The method involves the analysis of comparable sales of similar properties and adjusting the sale prices to that reflective of the investment properties. \$369 per square feet (2020: \$350 to \$1,677 per square feet) The estimated fair value would increase/(decrease) if the adjustments and comparable prices were higher/(lower).